 Today I did the opening keynote at SRECon.
 This talk was a little less technical than my normal talks: instead of talking about tools like tcpdump (though tcpdump makes an appearance!), I wanted to talk about how to make a career where you’re constantly learning and how to be good at your job whether or not you’re the most experienced person.

-Here’s the talk abstract, then the slides & a rough transcript.
+Here’s the video, talk abstract, then the slides & a rough transcript.
 I’ve included links to every resource I mentioned.